What Resilient Athletes Do Differently

 Your takeaway:

-Rest isn’t a sign of weakness.
-It’s a strategy.
-Use it deliberately—and guilt-free.
+Rest isn’t a sign of weakness, it’s a strategy.
+Use it deliberately and guilt-free.

 6. They Rebuild with Intention, Not Impulse

 After a tough experience, it’s tempting to jump straight into “fix it” mode.
-But resilient athletes don’t just react—they respond.
+But resilient athletes don’t just react, they respond.
+Instead of doubling their training or throwing out the plan,

 Reflect on what happened